ShivaniKhatri96/Fishwatch/README.md

 - React-select styles changed
 - making searchbar and select responsive

+### Assignment four completed
+- assignment four (modified): Clicking on on the button shows more information about the species.
+The extra information is shown in another page

 ### Currently working on
-- assignment four
-  Clicking on an individual tile should reveal some more information about the species.
-You are free to select the way this extra information is shown (e.g. modal, other "page", ..).
+- making fish article page responsive